Bowfin: Evolution and phylogeny

 Competing hypotheses and debates continue over the evolution of Amia and relatives, including their relationship among basal extant teleosts, and organization of clades.
-Bowfin are the last remaining member of Halecomorphi, a group that includes many extinct species in several families.
-Halecomorphs were generally accepted as the sister group to Teleostei but not without question.
-While a halecostome pattern of neopterygian clades was produced in morphology-based analyses of extant actinopterygians, a different result was produced with fossil taxa which showed a monophyletic Holostei.
+Bowfin are the last remaining member of the Halecomorphi, a group that includes many extinct species in several families.
+Halecomorphs were generally accepted as the sister group to Teleostei, but not without question.
+While a halecostome pattern of neopterygian clades was produced in morphology-based analyses of extant actinopterygians, a different result was produced with fossil taxa, which showed a monophyletic Holostei.
 Monophyletic Holostei were also recovered by at least two nuclear gene analyses, in an independent study of fossil and extant fish, and in an analysis of ultraconserved genomic elements.

-The extant ray-finned fish of the subclass Actinopterygii include 42 orders, 431 families and over 23,000 species.
+The extant ray-finned fish of the subclass Actinopterygii include 42 orders, 431 families, and over 23,000 species.
 They are currently classified into two infraclasses, Chondrostei (holosteans) and Neopterygii (teleost fishes).
-Sturgeons, paddlefish, bichirs and reed fish compose the thirty-eight species of chondrosteans, and are considered relict species.
+Sturgeons, paddlefish, bichirs, and reed fish compose the 38 species of chondrosteans and are considered relict species.
 Included in the over 23,000 species of neopterygians are eight relict species comprising gars and the bowfin.